-Our report demonstrates a friction between understanding and implementing sustainability, and it is clear that banks across the UK, Germany and the Netherlands need to go beyond just investing in sustainability to offset carbon emissions in their current business activities.
-Instead, there is an opportunity for the industry to look at strategies holistically - ensuring that sustainability is prioritised across all areas of the bank, both internally and externally.
+For banks to overcome these challenges they need to rethink the impact of sustainable measures.
+Profitability and sustainability aren't mutually exclusive, and there is an opportunity for the industry to look at strategies holistically - ensuring that sustainability is prioritised across all areas of the bank, both internally and externally, while reaping the business benefits that go with it.
 One way of achieving this is by leveraging digital to drive sustainable outcomes across the business.

 There is a golden opportunity to build on existing awareness around digital and its role in creating sustainable banking outcomes.
-As shown in the Netherlands where 80% of banking executives are aware of how digital transformation can be used to drive sustainable outcomes.
+The US is currently acting as a blueprint for other territories to follow in gaining an understanding into how digital can help banks to be more sustainable.
+Our research shows that 93% of US banking executives are aware of how digital transformation can be used to drive sustainable outcomes.